 Dr. Schmidt coached boys soccer for Upper Dublin School District between 1993 and 2013 first at Sandy Run Middle School with the 8th grade team and then at the high school for junior varsity and then varsity.
 When he became Head Coach of the program in 2001, Schmidt and his coaching staff set out on a complete rebranding effort of the three boys teams which led to considerable success, a reinvigorated esprit de corps, and their first conference championship since 1988 in 2014.
 The program’s success continued throughout Schmidt’s twelve year tenure as Head Coach and led to an additional four conference championships and the most successful period in UDHS’s boys soccer history with an overall varsity record of 142-69-20.
 By the time he finished his coaching career to begin his doctoral studies in 2013, Schmidt had amassed a career record (at all levels) of 203-77-26.

 Marple Newtown High School Marching Band

-Dr. Schmidt’s contributions to education have not been limited to his career at Upper Dublin and since 1989, he has continued to work for his own alma mater’s highly successful marching band as a marching instructor, visual coordinator and most recently, student leadership developer.
+Dr. Schmidt’s contributions to education have not been limited to his career at Upper Dublin and from 1989 until 2021, he continued to work for his own alma mater’s highly successful marching band as a marching instructor, visual coordinator and most recently, student leadership developer.
 Over the years, Schmidt has assisted the band’s director in producing the group’s field show programs and subsequent visual instruction.
-In 2002, the band moved to the Calvacade of Bands circuit where it won the Yankee A division championship it’s first year.
-In 2014, 2015, and 2016, the became only the second band in the division to win three consecutive titles with the shows Haunted, Daredevil and Machines.
+In 2002, the band moved to the Cavalcade of Bands circuit where it won the Yankee A division championship its first year.
+In 2014, 2015, and 2016, they became only the second band in the Yankee Open division ever to win three consecutive titles with the shows Haunted, Daredevil and Machines.
 Throughout most of this period, the band has consistently maintained a size of between sixty to ninety musicians and guard and participates in a number of public events, parades and competitions each year.